MARS-Engine/MARS/README.md

-# MVRE
+# MARS
-MVRE (multithreaded Vulkan Rendering Engine) is a multithreaded optimized c++ rendering engine.
+MARS (multithreaded Vulkan Rendering Engine) is a multithreaded optimized c++ rendering engine.

-Feel free to join MVRE [Discord Server](https://discord.gg/VHEP99VShx) if you wish to help or talk
+Feel free to join MARS [Discord Server](https://discord.gg/VHEP99VShx) if you wish to help or talk

-For a test sample, you can go [here](https://github.com/MVREngine/MVRE-Samples)
+For a test sample, you can go [here](https://github.com/MARSngine/MARS-Samples)

 ## Building
 To build you need the base-devel, cmake, vulkan and sdl2